int128/jira-to-slack/README.md

 ### Docker

-Run the Docker image as follows:
+Run the image.

 ```sh
 docker run --rm -p 3000:3000 int128/jira-to-slack
 ```

+### Cloud Run

+You can deploy the image `gcr.io/jira-to-slack/jira-to-slack` to Google Cloud Run.

 ### App Engine

-You can deploy jira-to-slack to App Engine.
+You can deploy the application to Google App Engine.

 ```sh
 # Install SDK